Get the Skinny Before You Dip!

 The goal of this project is to provide YOU with information about water quality conditions at popular recreation sites on the river.
 The most common question we get from our members is “Is it safe to swim?”
 Before this project, there was hardly any water quality data at these swimmin’ holes on the Coosa.
 Now there is!

-You can help by supporting our work financially – the PayPal setup above lets you choose to offset a portion of this project’s cost with a fully tax-deductible contribution that will enroll you as a member of our organization for the next 12 months.
-You can really help by spreading the word!
+You can help by supporting our work financially.
+You can also really help by spreading the word!
 Share this page on Facebook or other social media with your friends and fellow river rats.

 Most importantly, don’t swim in a stream contaminated with fecal matter.
 If you have open cuts or scrapes or nasty bug bites, you should be extra mindful of making contact with river water.
 Additionally, because bacteria levels are higher after a rain event, you should exercise more caution for several days after a big rain.
 Remember, if it has rained since we took our last sample, odds are bacteria levels are now higher than the posted results.

-Sadly, no. Neither the Alabama Department of Environmental Management nor the Alabama Department of Public Health conduct this type of water quality monitoring program.
+No. Neither the Alabama Department of Environmental Management nor the Alabama Department of Public Health conduct this type of water quality monitoring program.
 While this type of testing is performed by the State on our coastal beaches in the Gulf, it is not performed on inland freshwater lakes and streams.
-We think that’s a shame, so we’re spending our summer Thursdays out there testing your favorite swimmin’ holes to let you know how they are!
+We think that’s a shame, so we’re spending our Thursdays in the summer testing your favorite swimmin’ holes to let you know how they are!

 The color coding is to help you quickly and easily interpret the data.
 For E. coli, the result is clear when it is below 235 cfu/100mL (below federal standard for designated swimming area), yellow when it is between 235 and 576 cfu/100mL (range of standards between designated swimming area and infrequent swimming area), and red when it is 576 cfu/100mL or more.
 Water temperature is on a scale of blue (cold) to red (hot).
 Dissolved oxygen is also on a scale of blue (high) to red (low).
 Turbidity is on a scale of clear (low, as in very clear water) to brown (high, as in very muddy water). pH turns red when it is above 8.50 which is the state water quality standard (this occurs frequently in the Coosa River).
 In the spreadsheet you can click on any column header to learn more about what it is, why it matters and how we measure it!

-Samples are collected every Thursday from May 5th to the week before Labor Day (September 1st).
-That’s a total of 18 weeks!
-We publish the basic water chemistry on Thursday afternoons and the bacteria data on Friday around noon.
+Samples are collected every Thursday in the summer.
+We usually publish the basic water chemistry on Thursday afternoons and the bacteria data on Friday by noon.
 We’d love to expand the weekly sampling season a few weeks in each direction and also keep monitoring in the recreational off-season on a monthly or bi-monthly basis, but we need your support to do that!

 Locations being monitored are chosen as popular recreation sites.
 Some are public parks, others are where canoe & kayak rental businesses operate.
 Please note that there is not a public access point at every location we test, as some of our sites on the lake are chosen to indicate water quality in a general area where many people live, swim and boat.

 A LOT!
-Our water quality monitoring project this year tops $33,000 in total expenses!
+Our water quality monitoring project typically costs around $30,000 in total expenses each year!
 That breaks down a lot of ways if you’re interested.
-Each bacteria sample we collect involves a lot of small things (enzymes, sample bottles, gloves, pipettes, labels, etc.) that add up to about $11 per sample.
+Each bacteria sample we collect involves a lot of small things (enzymes, sample bottles, gloves, pipettes, labels, etc.) that add up to about $10 per sample.
 Our meters aren’t cheap and on top of that we have to buy chemical reagents and standards to calibrate these meters, cleaning solutions to maintain them, and occasionally replace sensor heads and the like.
 We also have to fill up the gas tank to get out there to sample – plus, buy carbon credits to help offset the greenhouse gases this program creates.
-We also have to pay our staff.
+We also have to pay our staff and feed our sample collectors.
 That all adds up to about $50 for each site each time we test it.
 But knowing that it’s safe to swim in our river?
 Well… that’s priceless!

-Water quality monitoring equipment is expensive!
-We currently only own one turbidity meter and one dissolved oxygen meter.
-Because we have two different teams go out to collect samples each Thursday, only one can take these meters with them.
-As such, about half the sites will not have readings for dissolved oxygen or turbidity every week.
-You can help solve this data gap by making a donation to help us purchase more monitoring equipment!
-Additionally, some other parameters may not be published if there is a problem with the sample (e.g. it was dropped in transit) or it doesn’t meet our strict quality control standards.
-We have full faith in the data we publish, and we do not publish results when the sample was not collected or analyzed in accordance with our Standard Operating Procedures and other Quality Control measures.
+Some parameters may not be published if there is a problem with the sample or equipment, or it doesn’t meet our strict quality control standards.
+We have full faith in the data that we publish, and we do not publish results when the sample was not collected or analyzed in accordance with our Standard Operating Procedures and other Quality Control measures.

 The Swim Guide is funded through a variety of sources.
-For one, Swim Guide is a very expensive program for us; its value, though, makes it unquestionably justified.
-Grant funding for this program comes in part from Community Foundation of Greater Birmingham and Norcross Foundation.
+Grant funding for this program comes in part from Community Foundation of Greater Birmingham, Community Foundation of Northeast Alabama, Blue Cross/Blue Shield of Alabama’s Caring Foundation, Mike & Gillian Goodrich Foundation and Honda Manufacturing of Alabama.
 Additionally, a grant in 2015 from the Coosa Valley RC&D Council purchased laboratory equipment for the program.
-But still, the vast majority of the funding for this program comes from people like you!
+But still, a critical amount of the funding for this program comes from people like you!
 You can help fund this project by becoming a member of Coosa Riverkeeper today and giving a tax-deductible contribution to further our work.
-Your business can also sponsor a site and we’ll place an ad for you on that location’s webpage.
+Your business can also sponsor a site!

 We use digital meters in the field which give very precise readings, sometimes to two decimal places depending on the parameter.
 We clean and calibrate these meters every time we go out to ensure their accuracy.
 That being said, each of these meters and techniques we use has their own inherent accuracy limitations.
 So while a value may be reported to two decimal points, the meter itself may only be accurate to 0.05 units.
 That level of inaccuracy is generally not statistically significant for the parameters monitored.
 Our bacteria enumeration process is the same that is used by the Alabama Department of Environmental Management and is an EPA approved method for ambient water quality monitoring.
-Though it gives results to one decimal place, the results are a “most probable number” and the actual quantity of E. coli bacteria may be different.
-We collect duplicates samples at two sites per week to ensure our bacteria enumeration procedures produce acceptably consistent results (within a 95% confidence interval).
+Though it gives results to one decimal place, the results are a “most probable number” and the actual quantity of E. coli bacteria may be slightly different.
+We collect duplicates samples for at least 10% of our samples to ensure our bacteria enumeration procedures produce acceptably consistent results (within a 95% confidence interval).
 It’s also important to remember that a sample only represents a small amount of water at one given instant in one specific location and river conditions are always changing (which is why we report the time the sample was taken).
-The equipment we use includes: IDEXX Colilert-18 for bacteria enumeration, LaMotte 2020e for turbidity, Hach HQ40d with LDO101 probe for dissolved oxygen and temperature, and Hach Pocket Pro+ Multi 2 multimeters for pH, total dissolved solids, conductivity and temperature.
+The equipment we use includes: IDEXX Colilert-18 for bacteria enumeration, Hach 2100Q for turbidity, and YSI Pro Plus multimeters for pH, dissolved oxygen, total dissolved solids, conductivity and temperature.
 If we find a meter was out of calibration or another aspect of our stringent quality control measures was not met, the results are not posted to this website.
 However, errors or omissions are possible.
-While we do take great strides to ensure the quality of our data, we are citizen scientists, not professionally trained, and our lab is not certified by the EPA.
-Users of this data should take this into account and understand this data is provided for informational purposes only, that there is always a risk with swimming in a natural waterbody, and that users swim at their own risk.
+While we do take great strides to ensure the quality of our data, users should understand this data is provided for informational purposes only.
+There is always a risk with swimming in a natural waterbody, and users swim at their own risk.

 “<” means “less than” and “>” means “greater than.”
 These symbols will appear when a sample result is outside the detection range of the test.
 This means we know the sample is greater than or less than the value shown alongside it, but we cannot be sure of the exact result because it was outside the range of the test.
 Our bacteria enumeration technique has a limited detection range and we use a detection range that is most suitable for recreational users while also allowing us to compare the results to state water quality standards.